samjones00/docs/docs/ormlite/type-converters.md

 ### Specify the DateKind in DateTimes

-It's now much simpler and requires less effort to implement new features that maintain the same behavior across all supported RDBM's thanks to better cohesion, re-use and reduced internal state.
-One new feature we've added as a result is the new `DateStyle` customization on `DateTimeConverter` which lets you change how Date's are persisted and populated, e.g:
+It's now much simpler and requires less effort to implement new features that maintain the same behavior across all supported RDBMS thanks to better cohesion, re-use and reduced internal state.
+One new feature we've added as a result is the new `DateStyle` customization on `DateTimeConverter` which lets you change how Dates are persisted and populated, e.g:

 ```csharp
 DateTimeConverter dates = OrmLiteConfig.DialectProvider.GetDateTimeConverter();